PlayStation Store: PlayStation Portable

-PlayStation Store was supported on PlayStation Portable starting by October 2008 with 5.00 firmware update.
+PlayStation Store was supported on PlayStation Portable starting in October 2008 with 5.00 firmware update.
 The native PlayStation Store front on PSP was closed on March 31, 2016, while in-app purchases remained available after the store closed.
 PS Store functionality on PSP was fully closed on July 2, 2021, except for the purchased items list which still allows one to download previously purchased content or PSP content purchased from the PS3.

 PlayStation Vita

 PlayStation Store was launched on the PlayStation Vita on December 17, 2011, and is accessible via an icon on the LiveArea.
 As of December 2016, all Vita games were also made available to be downloaded digitally on the PlayStation Network via the storefront, although not all games are released physically.
 There are four different versions of the PlayStation Store: Asia, Europe (including Oceania and the Middle East), Japan and North America.
 There is no PlayStation Store localization in China and South America for the Vita.